BrainDriveAI/BrainDrive-Chat-With-Docs-Plugin/docs/OWNERS-MANUAL.md

 3. Use persona to guide response style
 4. Rephrase question
 5. Break complex questions into smaller ones

+**Symptom:** Context window too small / responses truncated / persona not applied

+**Possible Causes:**
+- Selected model has limited context window
+- Context is automatically removed from the top (system prompt, previous conversation history, potentially part of retrieved relevant context)

+**Solutions:**
+1. Use a different LLM model with higher context window
+2. Start a new conversation (clears history)
+3. For specific persona issues, see discussion: https://community.braindrive.ai/t/ollama-parameter-mapping-fixed-personas-now-apply-correctly/175

 ### Performance Issues